 Pinch off a small ball of the clay and roll it in the palm of your hands until smooth and round.
 Any creases in the clay will be more challenging to smooth out later, so roll the clay until it is nice and smooth.

-Roll the Crystal Clay in the palm of your hand to create a snake like shape.
-Starting at the looped area of the Open Bezel Deep Channel, start to adhere the Crystal Clay.
+Roll the Epoxy Clay in the palm of your hand to create a snake like shape.
+Starting at the looped area of the Open Bezel Deep Channel, start to adhere the Epoxy Clay.
 When adhering the clay, I like to use my thumb to push the clay forward and to flatten it toward the edges of the channel.
-With the other hand, I am laying down the Crystal Clay into the center of the channel as I need it.
+With the other hand, I am laying down the Epoxy Clay into the center of the channel as I need it.
 This helps me adhere an even amount of clay in the channel.

-Use a wet-wipe to remove any Crystal Clay that may have gotten on your hands or on the sides of the Open Bezel Deep Channel.
+Use a wet-wipe to remove any Epoxy Clay that may have gotten on your hands or on the sides of the Open Bezel Deep Channel.

 Now you are ready to begin wrapping your Faceted Bead Chain.
 Start by embedding one end of the Faceted Bead Chain along one of the edges of the channel.
 Wrap the chain all the way around to the start point.
 Use your Flush Cutters to cut the chain where the chain begins to overlap.
 Try not to press down too hard during the initial part of attaching the chain.
 You will want to press it down just hard enough to embed the chain into the clay, but if you press down too hard it causes the chain to embed into the clay at different depths.
 It also causes the clay to squish out from under the chain and make the next wrap of chain to be at a higher level.